phdmatamoros/AGHM-CV/index.md

 <h2 id="research-stays">Research stays</h2>

+<p align="justify"><a href="https://www.polimi.it/en/">Polytechnic of Milan</a>, Milano Italy (October 2012 - March 2013) Research was conducted on facial expressions using OpenCV to detect the face, followed by the proposal of a machine learning technique to recognize the facial regions.
+Advisor <a href="https://bonarini.faculty.polimi.it/">Ph.D.
+Andrea Bonarini</a>.</p>
 <p align="justify"><a href="https://www.uec.ac.jp/">University of Electro-communications</a>, Tokyo, Japan (April 2015 - March 2016) Recognition of facial expressions in the wild.
 Advisor <a href="http://www.rlg.sys.es.osaka-u.ac.jp/">Ph.D.
 Takayuki Nagai</a>.</p>
-<p align="justify"><a href="https://www.polimi.it/en/">Polytechnic of Milan</a>, Milano Italy (October 2012 - March 2013) Research was conducted on facial expressions using OpenCV to detect the face, followed by the proposal of a machine learning technique to recognize the facial regions..
-Advisor <a href="https://bonarini.faculty.polimi.it/">Ph.D.
-Andrea Bonarini</a>.</p>

 <h2 id="other-courses">Other courses</h2>
 <p align="justify">Japanese University Studies in Science &amp; Technology (<a href="http://www.fedu.uec.ac.jp/en/future_students/jusst/">JUSST</a>) (April 2015 - March 2016).</p>